eezyinc/galley/README.markdown

 You may wish to link or copy `bin/gal` into your `PATH` for convenience.

+## 🚨 Alert 💣

+These scripts are not battle hardened--in fact they're full of `grep`s and `cuts` and wishful `sleep`s.
+Do not use them for production systems; don't even use them on the same Digital Ocean account used for your production systems.
+I don't run any production systems on Digital Ocean so I use Galley confident I can't possibly do anything worse than run up an eye-watering bill forgetting to shut down a 48-CPU build host.

 ## Usage

 `gal s example` and `gal d example` should work without further configuration